eosnetworkfoundation/grant-framework/applications/trustswap.md

 ## Future Plans

 - We will be updating our core contracts to Version 3 of Uniswap as soon as the license allows us.
 There are other several contracts we are working on, they include bridging services and lending.
+We will be maintaining core defi contract, wEVM and Multicall.

 ## Additional Information